 2. Gather information about nature/outdoor programming needs.

-3. Learn about the barriers that keep people from participating in outdoor activities, and work towards removing them, so all Boulder youth can connection to the outdoors and receive the good benefits from being in nature.
+3. Learn about the barriers that keep people from participating in outdoor activities, and work towards removing them, so all Boulder youth can connect to the outdoors and receive the good benefits from being in nature.

 4. Expand programming without duplicating efforts.

-In 2021, Thorne hired a community liaison to share new and expanded programs offered by Thorne, Cal-Wood and the City of Boulder.
+In 2021, Thorne hired a community liaison to share new and expanded programs offered by Thorne, Cal-Wood, and the City of Boulder.
 This community liaison recruits and encourages youth, parents, and caregivers to participate in programming.
 They also inquire about the barriers to spending time outdoors.
 Thorne staff will also convene a cross-sector group of community-based organizations to determine how outdoor programming can be expanded without duplicating services.
 Knowledge gained from this pilot will be used to design a comprehensive Nature Kids Boulder program model in the future.